galaxyproject/training-material/topics/digital-humanities/tutorials/mfa_tutorial/tutorial.md

 Audio or video files must first be segmented and transcribed using e.g. Elan {% cite wittenburg-etal-2006-elan %} or Praat
 {% cite Praat %} and the transcript exported as a TextGrid (alternatively as a .lab/.txt file but these must be pasted in as a single line).
-The TextGrid should contain a single tier with short intervals (a breath gorup).
+The TextGrid should contain a single tier with short intervals (a breath group).
 Each interval should correspond to an utterance in the audio file.
 The tier name can be a speaker ID (though this is not necessary).

 ## Required data formats